-ESL 142 Reading/Writing IV 6
+ESL 142 Reading/Writing IV

 This course is designed to help highintermediate non-native English-speaking students develop and improve their reading and writing skills.
 Students practice reading and writing through cross cultural communicative activities which make effective use of grammar and vocabulary in the formation of sentences, paragraphs, and essays.
 Students develop organizational skills in the writing of compositions.
 The course emphasizes the development of reading and writing skills needed for academic environments.
-Prerequisite: ESL 132 or placement at the ESL 142 level

-ESL 145 Grammar IV 3
+ESL 145 Grammar IV

 This course helps high intermediate students perfect their skills in sentence combining, formal and informal letter writing, and paragraph development.
 The course reviews all elementary and intermediate grammatical patterns.
 More complex structural units are studied and the common errors of the students are corrected.
-Prerequisite: ESL 135 or placement at the ESL 145 level